Nicat-dcw/GreesyGuard/README.md

 ## About

 GreesyGuard is a text moderation model trained on **Gitpod** to identify and filter inappropriate content.
+GreesyGuard created with the help of `claude-3.5-sonnet`

 ## Installation Steps